Deb Longseth, Client Service Specialist

 MFM - Master Financial Manager

-To become accredited as a Master Financial Planner, you must have a degree in financial planning with at least 18 hours of graduate studies with five or more approved finance courses from an accredited business school program.
+To become accredited as a Master Financial Manager you must have a degree in financial planning with at least 18 hours of graduate studies with five or more approved finance courses from an accredited business school program.

 Our goal at Syverson Strege is to provide the best client care possible.
 We are dedicated to understanding each client’s unique situation.
 You are our biggest priority!